No Dogs Available

 “Dogs Like Biscuit” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
 Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.

-“We don't know a lot about this little guy's history, since we adopted him at the ripe old age of 12 in October 2021.
-He's got all sorts of medical issues but he doesn't let that slow him down (too much).
-He's a dramatic little food monster, our strong-willed little snuggle bug, and he gives the stinkiest dumpster kisses.”
+“We didn't know a lot about this little guy's history since we adopted him at the ripe old age of 12 in October 2021.
+He had all sorts of medical issues but for a while he didn't let that slow him down (too much).
+He was our stubborn little fighter, our dramatic little food monster, our strong-willed little snuggle bug, and he gave the stinkiest dumpster kisses.
+We had to say goodbye to our little man on July 1, 2022 and we will miss him every single day.”

 This dog has been viewed and been given 0 wags